movebank/movebank-api-doc/movebank-api.md

 * If `timestamp_last_deployed_location` is in the future, this can indicate that tags have sent false timestamps through a live feed (i.e., the incorrect timestamp has been accurately received and imported from the tag) or that the owner mapped the timestamp format incorrectly when importing data files.
 See instructions for the owner to flag outliers [manually](https://www.movebank.org/cms/movebank-content/event-editor#manually_mark_outliers) or [using filters](https://www.movebank.org/cms/movebank-content/data-filters) and to [fix incorrectly mapped values](https://www.movebank.org/cms/movebank-content/upload-qc#fix_incorrectly_mapped_values).
 * The `principal_investigator_email` is only provided in cases that the PI is not assigned to a Movebank account.
 See [Security, access permission and authentication](#security-data-access-and-authentication) for more about contacting data owners.

-### Get a list of studies based on access permission
+### Get information about studies based on access permission
 You can filter the list of studies based on access, as set by the owner of each study in its [Permissions settings](https://www.movebank.org/cms/movebank-content/permissions-and-sharing).
 To determine your access rights, filter the list using `i_am_owner`, `i_can_see_data`, `i_have_download_access`, `i_am_collaborator`, `study_permission`, and/or `there_are_data_which_i_cannot_see`.
 Here 'see' refers only to your rights to view tracks on the Movebank [Tracking Data Map](https://www.movebank.org/cms/webapp?gwt_fragment=page=search_map).
 You might have permission to see only the study details, view some or all tracks but not download data, or view and download some or all data.
 Studies you do not have permission to see at all will not be included in the list.
 You can [contact data owners](https://www.movebank.org/cms/movebank-content/access-data#obtain_access_to_movebank_data) directly to propose data uses and request data sharing.

-#### Get a list of studies for which the user is Data Manager or Collaborator
+#### Get information about studies for which the user is Data Manager or Collaborator
 With both of these requests, the list of studies will be filtered to those for which the user is a Data Manager.

 `https://www.movebank.org/movebank/service/direct-read?entity_type=study&i_am_owner=true`